AndyObtiva/glimmer-dsl-gtk/README.md

 Gotcha: On the Mac, when you close a window opened in `girb`, it remains open until you enter exit or open another GUI window.

 ## Samples

+You may checkout the [samples](samples) directory for examples of using [Glimmer DSL for GTK](https://rubygems.org/gems/glimmer-dsl-gtk).

 ### Hello Samples